xieweiAlex/English_Learning/words/2023/words-August.md

+skinny-dipping.

+**mine field**.
+Politicians are always off on a junket.
+The cojones to make eye contact, no matter what dirty deed you're doing headlamp

 Self-deprecating.
 The poisoned apple they were offered (tech our grandparents couldn't have imagined, the ability to connect with the entire world in seconds) came at a cost: attention spans zapped.